The Impact vs the Event

 Being more in the present moment through the ventral pathways results in a greater range of human emotion, experience and connection.
 From the ventral pathways, the individual can now tap into and actually mindfully experience their full range of emotion.

 Again, this is something that can be exercised and strengthened.
-I created a 30 day course/challenge for people to help with exactly that.
+I created a 30-day course/challenge for people to help with exactly that.
 The Building Safety Anchors course has learning and practicing steps.
-It's spread out over 30 days so it's not overwhelming.
-But it's a 30 day commitment to learning and practicing change.
-It's really for those that want to get a firmer hold on the present moment and maybe even experience a fuller range of their emotional potential.
+It's spread out over 30 days, so it's not overwhelming.
+But it's a 30-day commitment to learning and practicing change.
+It's really for those who want to get a firmer hold on the present moment and maybe even experience a fuller range of their emotional potential.